-He even utilised the telescope to observe celestial objects for scientific purposes.
+The Father of Modern Physics Galileo even utilized the telescope to observe celestial objects for scientific purposes.
 Telescopic confirmation of Venus’ phases, observation of Jupiter’s four greatest satellites, observation of Saturn’s rings, and analysis of sunspots are among Galileo Galilei’s contributions to observational astronomy.

 Galileo’s support for Copernican heliocentrism drew criticism from both inside the Catholic Church and among astronomers.
 Later, in Dialogue Concerning the Two Chief World Systems, Galileo defended his beliefs.

 He spent the rest of his life under house imprisonment, during which time he wrote Two New Sciences, a collection of essays on kinematics and material strength.
 He summarised studies on the two sciences that he had done some forty years before.
 Furthermore, now known as kinematics and material strength, it was published in Holland to avoid censorship.
 Galileo is generally referred to as the “Father of Modern Physics” as a result of his work.
 In 1638, he lost his sight totally and was suffering from a terrible hernia and insomnia.
 He was given permission to fly to Florence for medical consultation.